Employment and Benefits

 More information about health insurance can be found in Section 9.2 of the Postdoctoral Scholars Regulation, and 10.3 of the House Officer Regulation.

-Postdoctoral scholars and House Officers who work more than 20 hours a week may elect to enroll in a 403(B) retirement plan offered through the University.
-Information about this plan and how to enroll in it can be found on the Human Resources website.
+Postdoctoral scholars and House Officers whose pay is subject FICA taxes can enroll in supplementary/voluntary retirement plans offered through the UNC System.
+Information about your supplementary plan options and how to enroll can be found on the NC State Benefits website.

 North Carolina State University recognizes that many of its employees have childcare needs.
 Information pertaining to childcare options can be found at the NCSU Childcare Resource Center.